learn-co-curriculum/dsc-coefficient-of-determination-lab/README.md

 # Coefficient of Determination - Lab

 ## Introduction
-In the previous lesson we looked at the Coefficient of Determination, what it means and how it is calculated.
+In the previous lesson, we looked at the Coefficient of Determination, what it means and how it is calculated.
 In this lesson, we shall use the R-Squared formula to calculate it in python and numpy.

 ## Objectives